Ecuador holidays, Andes to Amazon

 There is much more wildlife to be seen along our journey, such as in Manglares Churute Ecological Reserve where we take a boat trip through mangrove forest, habitat for an eclectic range of wildlife from aquatic birds to armadillos.
 We also spend time in Chimborazo National Park where we will hopefully glimpse vicuñas, a relative of the llama that are scattered across this wild, lunar like landscape, in the shadow of the Chimborazo volcano that dominates the park.

 Check dates, prices & availability

 1 Reviews of Ecuador holidays, Andes to Amazon

 Reviewed on 23 Sep 2018 by Wallace Woolfenden

 1. What was the most memorable or exciting part of your holiday?

 2. What tips would you give other travellers booking this holiday?

-3. Did you feel that your holiday benefited local people, and minimized impacts on the environment?
+3. Did you feel that your holiday benefited local people, reduced environmental impacts or supported conservation?

 Yes.
 I appreciated the sensitivity for indigenous people and their involvement in the tour.
 Also, our small tour group had a negligible impact on the environment.
 Our group was already conservation aware.

 4. Finally, how would you rate your holiday overall?